 And I keep giving it the same response: Ugh.
 I don't know.
 Stop asking!
 Sure, some days are brilliant.
 But some days still suck.
-Some days I think I would have been happier with my Plan A. Some days I feel like I'm destined for this blissful life on the road.
+Some days I think I would have been happier with my Plan A. Others, I feel I'm destined for this blissful life on the road.
 And most of the time, I find that the same thoughts, fears and worries that plagued me in my more routine life still surface despite all the glamour of travel.

 But let me rewind a little bit here.
 And give you a sped up, summed up rendition of what started this epic journey in the first place.
 Almost exactly a year ago, my happy little London life was flipped on its head.
-One minute I was in buying a home with my favourite person on the planet, my boyfriend and best friend of many years.
-The next, in what felt like the blink of a eye, my world unraveled as I split with not one but two loves: said boyfriend and the best stepson a girl could ask for.
+One minute I was buying a home with my favourite person on the planet, my boyfriend and best friend of many years.
+The next - in what felt like the blink of a eye - my world unraveled as I split with not one but two loves: said boyfriend and the best stepson a girl could ask for.
 I was heartbroken - and truly at a loss for what to do with a life I now no longer understood.